seqeralabs/seqera-kit/README.md

 ### 3. Configuration

-Create a Tower access token using the [Tower](https://tower.nf/) web interface via the **Your Tokens** page in your profile.
+Create a Tower access token using the [Nextflow Tower](https://tower.nf/) web interface via the **Your Tokens** page in your profile.

-Providing `tw-pywrap` access to Tower with your access token can be achieved by:
+Providing `tw-pywrap` access to Nextflow Tower with your access token can be achieved by:

 1. Exporting it directly into your terminal: